Daily Update: March 11, 2024

 Energy & Commodities

-Listen: A North Sea Tale: Diving Into UK Oil And The Dated Brent Benchmark
+Listen: Lithium Producers Pump Brakes On North American Projects Amid Low Prices

-Once a global powerhouse of crude production, the UK’s North Sea region saw its oil output decline accelerate to 12% in 2023, according to official data from the UK’s Department of Energy Security and Net Zero.
-The new figures come as the UAE’s Taqa revealed to S&P Global Commodity Insights that it plans to cease production at the Cormorant oil fields in 2024, a key component of Brent grade.
-In this episode of the Platts Oil Markets podcast Joel Hanley is joined by Nick Coleman, senior editor for oil news, and Sam Angell, senior editor covering the North Sea crude market, to discuss the outlook for North Sea oil production and the latest developments surrounding the global oil benchmark Platts Dated Brent.
+Lithium producers are pushing timelines out for project development in North America as global lithium prices sit near a three-year low after plunging from record levels in 2022.
+The change in sentiment has cooled off a red-hot market and cast doubt on the future of domestic lithium supply for North America’s electric vehicles and other energy transition applications.
+S&P Global Commodity Insights metals editor Nick Lazzaro speaks with Viral Shah, managing editor for low carbon and base metals in EMEA, and Adriana Carvalho, senior managing editor for Americas metals markets, about the changing dynamics in global lithium markets this year, new pricing trends in the US and the future prospects for North American lithium supply.

-—Listen and subscribe to Oil Markets, a podcast from S&P Global Commodity Insights
+—Listen and subscribe to Commodities Focus, a podcast from S&P Global Commodity Insights

 Access more insights on energy and commodities >